Our shared hosting packages support the following CloudLinux resource limits:

 Errors and faults

 Sometimes your website may exhaust resource limits causing an error, below are some explanations of some generic error messages.

 - If the site is limited by CPU or IO, then the site will start responding slower.
 No error will be returned to the user.
 If the number of CPU faults is low (e.g around 100 or less per week), the slowdown may only amount to a mere seconds at the time of the fault.
 If you are only experiencing CPU faults at this rate, this is not a cause for concern.

 - If the site is limited by memory or number of processes limits, the user will receive 500 or 503 errors that server cannot execute the script.

 - If the site is limited by Entry Processes, then the user will receive a 508 Resource Limit Reached error.

 The most common faults you may encounter are CPU faults and Entry Process faults.

-If you are noticing CPU faults are occurring on WordPress website, you can reference our guide about troubleshooting high CPU on WordPress websites.
+If you notice CPU faults occurring on WordPress website, reference our guide about troubleshooting high CPU on WordPress websites.